Board & Leadership Council

 Position: Secretary/Treasurer

-: Kareen is currently the Senior Director of Corporate Performance, Budget & Planning for GuideWell, a mutual insurance holding company and parent to Florida Blue, the oldest and largest health plan in Florida.
-In her corporate finance role, Kareen is responsible for driving the enterprise-wide budget and cost allocation process; leading corporate planning, strategic forecasting, and performance management reporting across GuideWell's diverse business portfolio.
-Kareen emigrated from Jamaica to the US at the impressionable age of 18, in pursuit of a BA in Actuarial Science from Georgia State University.
+: Kareen is Vice President and CFO of Florida Blue Medicare.
+Earlier roles include Senior Director of Corporate Performance, Budget & Planning for GuideWell, a mutual insurance holding company and parent to Florida Blue, the oldest and largest health plan in Florida.
+In her corporate finance role, Kareen is responsible for driving the enterprise-wide budget and cost allocation process; leading corporate planning, strategic forecasting, and performance management reporting across GuideWell’s diverse business portfolio.
+Kareen emigrated from Jamaica to the U.S. at the impressionable age of 18, in pursuit of a B.A. in Actuarial Science from Georgia State University.
 She earned her professional credential as a Fellow of the Society of Actuaries (FSA) in March 2010 and has subsequently held positions of increasing accountability during her career at Florida Blue.
 In addition to Kareen’s professional accomplishments, she is passionate about her Caribbean heritage and giving back to the community.
-When not spending time with her husband--Arend, and three young sons--Anderson, Alexander, and Austin, Kareen dedicates her free time to acts of service.
+When not spending time with her husband, Arend, and three young sons, Anderson, Alexander, and Austin, Kareen dedicates her free time to acts of service.
 She regularly serves as a Children’s Ministry Volunteer at Christian Family Chapel, where she and her husband have been members for over six years.
 Kareen is also the current Vice President for the Southeastern Actuaries Conference and has volunteered for several years for the Society of Actuaries Exams & Education Committee.

 Kareen Dorsett